eosnetworkfoundation/evmdocs/get-started.md

 Trust EVM should work with most existing wallets and development tools.
 Simply configure them to connect to the Trust EVM and you can start playing with smart contracts!

-Please check  [resources.md](about-the-testnet/resources.md "mention") for information about the endpoints.
+Please check  [resources.md](about-the-testnet/resources.md) for information about the endpoints.

-Join the developer community to report bugs and for more technical supports:
+Join the developer community to report bugs and for more technical support:

 **Telegram of Developer Community**: [`https://t.me/TrustEVMDev`](https://t.me/TrustEVMDev)``